erikdubois/Arc-Theme-Colora/README.md

 The themes can be found here : /usr/local/share/themes I copy them manually to ~/.themes were I can make further enhancements.
+Rename the folders so that they are unique.
+Change the index.theme so that the names of the theme are the same as the folder.

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Sun`, `Arc-Darker-Sun` or `Arc-Dark-Sun` as Window/GTK+ theme and `Arc-Sun` or `Arc-Dark-Sun` as Gnome-Shell and Xfce-Notify theme.

 # Uninstall the theme